code-golf/code-golf/README.md

 ## Style

-URL slugs are consistently abbreviated (e.g. cheevos, langs, stats) but page titles aren't (e.g. Achievements, Languages, Statistics).
+URL slugs are consistently abbreviated (e.g. cheevos, langs, stats) but page titles aren't (e.g. Achievements, Languages, Statistics), tabs are sometimes abbreviated for space reasons.

 Paginated URLs use a trailing number but only on pages after the first (e.g.
 /rankings/medals/all, /rankings/medals/all/2, etc.).